critesjosh/scaffold-aztec/README.md

-# Aztec Starter
+# Scaffold-Aztec

-This repo is meant to be a starting point for writing Aztec contracts and tests.
+This repo is meant to be a starting point for learning about Aztec contracts and tests.

-You can find the Easy Private Voting contract in `./src/main.nr`.
-A simple integration test is in `./src/test/index.test.ts`.

-The corresponding tutorial can be found in the [Aztec docs here](https://docs.aztec.network/tutorials/codealong/contract_tutorials/private_voting_contract).

 ## Getting Started